w3c/wai-curricula/content/intro.md

 ### MOOC Course

-A MOOC course designed for those who want to learn the fundamentals of web accessibility.
+A MOOC course for those who want to learn the fundamentals of web accessibility.
+It is designed to be open and fully online.
+A public implementation can be found at [Introduction to Web Accessibility \ EDX](https://www.edx.org/course/web-accessibility-introduction).

 | Week # | Title | Duration |
 | --- | --- | --- |